pdefusco/CAI_Inf_Service_Articles/langgraph_agent/README.md

-# How to Implement an Agent Application in CAI with AIIS and LangGraph
+# How to Implement an Agentic AI Application in CAI with AI Inference Service and LangGraph

 ## Objective